Weedshaker/PeerWebSite/README.md

 Evtl.
 Roadmap: Connection Stats, Load/Save, Search Engine

-PS: It can not only host simple sites but you could write full JavaScript applications, games and host them from your browser.
+PS: You can not only host simple sites but you could write full JavaScript applications, games and host them from your browser.

+Big Thanks to Muaz Khan, feross and all others contributed to the dependencies!